HOME / chatterbox: Gossip, speculation, and scuttlebutt about politics.

 Think Tanks and Public-Policy Consultants:

 Rapid Response: The Obama Health Plan.
-Heritage Foundation Web site dedicated to killing the Obama health care plan with all deliberate speed.
-Here's the right-wing solution Heritage prefers.
+Heritage Foundation Web site dedicated to terminating with extreme prejudice the Obama health care plan.
+(It failed!)
+Here’s the right-wing solution Heritage prefers.

 Health Care Cost Monitor.
 The latest research on health care costs, an issue that the White House and Congress have placed at the center of the health care debate, from the Hastings Center, a bioethics think tank.